-Improved Trade Facilitation, including reduced border costs.
-In this scenario, called "border costs" in the table, we evaluate the impact of improved trade facilitation in Armenia as a result of the DCFTA with the EU.
+Improved Trade Facilitation, including reduced border costs (Table 7, Border Costs column).
+We evaluate the impact of improved trade facilitation in Armenia as a result of the DCFTA with the EU.
 We assume that the costs of importing from or exporting to the EU declines by 2.5 percent of total production costs and the costs of non-EU trade fall by 2.3 or 2.2 percent of total production costs.
 (See Jensen and Tarr (2011, appendix D) for an elaboration of the methodology.)
 We evaluate the welfare gain from improved trade facilitation at 1.0 percent of consumption.
 That is, this scenario suggests that the largest source of gains from the DCFTA with the EU is due to its impact on lowering the costs of trade transport on both imports and exports on both EU and non-EU trade.

-Harmonization with EU Standards.
-In this scenario, labeled EU standards, we evaluate the impact of harmonization with EU standards as part of the DCFTA.
+Harmonization with EU Standards (Table 7, EU standards column).
+We evaluate the impact of harmonization with EU standards as part of the DCFTA.
 As we explain in Jensen and Tarr (2011, appendix E), we assess that the costs of meeting EU standards for Armenian exporters will fall by 25 percent for agricultural and manufacturing exports to the EU (from 15.8 of production costs to 11.8 percent of production costs in agriculture and from 21.6 percent of production costs to 16.2 percent of production costs in the case of manufacturing.
 On the other hand, there are adjustment costs of adapting to the new standards that we assess raise the costs of production by two percentage points.
 This cost reduction applies only to Armenian firms exporting to the EU and only on the agriculture and manufacturing sectors.